GoogleCloudPlatform/google-cloud-dotnet-debugger/CONTRIBUTING.md

 ## Tests and Documentation

 All significant changes are expected to be accompanied by at minimum unit tests.
-If appropriate make the needed documentation changes.
+If appropriate, make the needed documentation changes.
 If you are making a larger change or adding a new feature please add integration tests as well.